wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

    The paper calls it a "floating-point address", but in fact it is just dividing the flat VA space into equally-sized size classes, and adopt conventional segmentation within each size class.

+2. Uses a per-process segment descriptor table to translate VA to segment properties (i.e., object properties) such as base absolute address, object size and class ID.
+This is similar to a per-process page table, but with additional type information.

 This paper proposes the Caltech Object Machine (COM) architecture with an object-oriented execution model.
 The architecture aims at improving performance for object-oriented languages, which are typically slower due to late binding, method resolution, and type safety.
 On a conventional architecture with flat address space